DenisStolyarenko/hometask_git/README.md

+# hometask_git
-# hometask_gitHometask for MODULE 2.1: VERSION CONTROL WITH GIT2017 yearFrom develop branch
+Hometask for MODULE 2.1: VERSION CONTROL WITH GIT
+2017 year
+From develop branch